 I once told a facebook friend that if I am in a position to choose between hiring his service and that of some other person, I won’t hire him based on his Facebook profile.
 He was shocked and asked me why.

-When all your posts are centred on sex and sexual innuendos and you don’t post regularly about your brand, you won’t be seen as a serious person.
+When all your posts are centered on sex and sexual innuendos and you don’t post regularly about your brand, you won’t be seen as a serious person.

 You are rude to people commenting on your posts and if they do not share your opinion, you attack them and also encourage your “fans” to attack them too.
 No credible organization going through your timeline would want to engage you.